What is the Panama Canal Expansion Program?

 The Third Set of Locks project is the most important component of the Expansion Program.
 It entails the construction of the two new lock complexes in the Pacific and Atlantic sides of the Panama Canal, creating a third lane of traffic for bigger ships.
 Each lock complex will have three-steps.

-To whom was the contract awarded to?
+Who was the Contract awarded to?

 The contract was awarded to international consortium Grupo Unidos por el Canal, S.A.
 (GUPC).